reacteurope/react-workshop/README.md

 npm run server
 # Seed the server with some data so your database isn't empty
 npm run seed
-# Start the local server
+# Start the frontend
 npm start
 ```

-If you visit the browser at http://localhost:3000 you should see this error `TypeError: Cannot read property 'loading' of undefined`.
+If you visit the browser at `http://localhost:3000` you should see this error `TypeError: Cannot read property 'loading' of undefined`.

 ## Tips

-- Again!
-Use `GraphiQL` to your advantage!
+- Again use `GraphiQL` to your advantage!
 Go to http://localhost:3001/graphiql for exploring queries.

 ## Bonus Labs